adolfintel/TDF/README.md

 Possible values:
 * `0` (default): use SMT
-* `1` : do not use SMT.
+* `1`: do not use SMT.
 If this is set, only the first logical CPU of each core will be used, the others will be ignored.
 This can improve the performance of some older games.

 __`TDF_WINE_NOECORES`__
 Whether to hide E-cores on CPUs like Intel Alder Lake.

 Possible values:
 * `0` (default): use E-cores
-* `1` : do not use E-cores
+* `1`: do not use E-cores

-Note: for compatibility reasons, these CPUs have no easy way to tell which cores are P-cores and each ones are E-cores, so TDF "guesses" that the E-cores are the ones with a maximum clock that's <75% of that of any other core.
+Note: for compatibility reasons, these CPUs have no easy way to tell which cores are P-cores and which ones are E-cores, so TDF "guesses" that the E-cores are the ones with a maximum clock that's <75% of that of any other core.
 This may be improved in the future.

 __`TDF_WINE_PREFER_SAMESOCKET`__
-For systems with multiple CPUs only, how to use them.
+How to use multiple CPUs.

 Possible values:
+* `0` (default): let Wine decide
-* `1` (default): assign logical CPUs based on speed, but prioritize cores on the same physical CPU (first assign all the logical CPUs in the first socket, then the second, etc.).
+* `1`: assign logical CPUs based on speed, but prioritize cores on the same physical CPU (first assign all the logical CPUs in the first socket, then the second, etc.).
 This is generally the best for games.
-* `0` : logical CPUs are assigned based exclusively on speed, regardless of which CPU they are physically on.
-This is generally not recommended for games.
-* `2` : restrict to the first CPU
+* `2`: only show the first CPU/NUMA socket to the application.
+Useful for multi-CPU servers.

 __`export WINE_CPU_TOPOLOGY`__
 This is not a TDF variable, but it allows you to set Wine to use specific CPU cores, similar to the `/AFFINITY` option of the `start` command in Windows, but more fine grained.
 This should be used as a last resort or if you want to do dumb things like restrict a game to only use E-cores.